SchokiCoder/book_modern_c/src/7_simple-text.md

 - '\n' is a line break
 - "%i" means you insert an integer there
 - "%s" means you insert a string there
-- to print a " in such a text write \", like in line 11
+- to print a " in such a text write \\"

 How strings work in the background will be covered later.
 Just keep the usage of "printf" in mind.